oxlip-lang/oxlip-doc/src/doc/overview.md

 ```

 ### Relations
-A relation is a URI combined with one or more operations.
+A relation is a URI combined with one or more operations that are supported by this HTTP end-point.
 It corresponds to a pair of _path_ and _path item_ in OpenAPI.
 Exporting a relation with the `res` keyword promotes it to a _resource_.

 ```oal
 let rel1 = uri1 on op1, op2;
 ```

+A relation can be used as a schema expression to constrain the set of valid operations on a URI schema.
+Across a domain, this effectively defines the graph of possible state transitions between resources in a [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) system.

+{: .note }
+There is no _relation_ schema in OpenAPI.
+When used as a schema, only the URI part of a relation is preserved.
+Next to OpenAPI, OAL is experimenting with complementary formats to retain the state transition information in the compiler output.

 ### Schema operators
 A conjunction of schemas is expressed with the `&` operator.